 You can’t put a price on safety or on making your child’s dreams come true.
 But everyone has a budget, so researching what you need to spend for the type of pony you need can make the entire process easier.
-To help you out, we’ve spoken to a couple of producers and sellers for their take on the pony market at the moment.
+And of course, the purchase price is just the start of what it costs to own a horse or pony with ongoing bills likely to significantly outweigh the initial outlay.
+So to help you out, we’ve spoken to a couple of producers and sellers for their take on the pony market at the moment.

 Clare Reynolds of CR Showjumpers specialises in high-level showjumping ponies.
 She believes the key to finding ponies great homes comes down to not being greedy over prices, matching ponies to riders and building a good reputation.
 However, the market is changing, and this is affecting pony prices considerably.

 “To even source what people want, we’re paying a lot of money in the first instance — and that’s going to be passed onto the next client,” says Clare.

 Natalia Thorpe of NT Equine agrees: “At Clifden Connemara sales recently, there were very plain, not super-special four-year-old ponies going through the ring and fetching €4,800.
 The pony would cost me £5,000 after the travel costs to get it home, and that’s without having been paid for my time to go looking for it and my travel to Ireland.”

 What can you expect to pay for a fun first pony (12.2hh and under) that can take a child on and off the lead-rein for all activities — even a bit of hunting maybe?